e271828e/Flight.jl/docs/notes/design/framework_spec.md

 so `log_every` [decimation](#g-decimation) loses *which* boundary within a skipped stretch an occurrence fell on, never *how many* occurrences there were.

-Rejected: **a shared queue under a lock** — cross-task contention on the loop's own frame path, and no single-writer ownership to reason from, the shape [§9.1][s9-1] refuses wholesale; **a status referencing the live accumulator** — the cheapest thing to write and a direct violation of the binding rule, a reader walking a structure the writer is still mutating;
-**ring reuse by double-buffering** — reintroduces exactly the reader-liveness proof the GC provides free, [§9.2][s9-2]'s own argument against preallocated snapshot buffers, to save an allocation that occurs only on frames already doing something unusual; **unbounded accumulation** — an unattended run with no status reader grows without bound in the configuration the framework most has to survive, and the drop policy is what a bound buys.
+Rejected: a shared queue under a lock, a status referencing the live accumulator, ring reuse by double-buffering, and unbounded accumulation (row 136).

 ---